geeksniper/python-programming-basics/Day02-datatype/Readme.md

 print('Hello')
 ````
 #### Assign string to a variable
+Assigning a string to a variable is done with the variable name followed by an equal sign and the string:
 ````bash
 a = "Hello"
 print(a)
 ````
 #### multiline string
+You can assign a multiline string to a variable by using three quotes:
 ````bash
 a = """Lorem ipsum dolor sit amet, consectetur adipiscing elit,